exosite-archive/hvac-reference-application/README.md

 ## Add a Device

 Now you will add your device to your product in Murano.
-You can do this with the Web UI or the MuranoCLI.
+You can do this with the Web UI or Murano CLI.

 ### Web UI